 - 2 large zucchini (or 3-4 medium zucchini, approx 1.5 pounds.
 Cut the zucchini lengthwise into slabs, each around a third of an inch thick.
 A large zucchini would yield four slabs)

-- 4 cloves garlic (finely chopped or minced or crushed)
+- 4 cloves garlic (minced or crushed)

 - ½ teaspoon ground black pepper (use less if sensitive to heat, or more if you prefer)